Louisa Daniell: Move to Aldershot

 When the Home first opened it was not thought appropriate for ladies to make such a place their home and a Council of Management was appointed to run it consisting of officers and their wives, representatives from the town and a small staff of volunteers.
 This arrangement did not work and by 1864 Daniell and her daughter were back, and stayed for the rest of their lives.
 Her Total Abstinence Society was set up 1863 and within a year had 500 members, and while many lapsed either temporarily or permanently, it held regular meetings and awarded medals to men who kept the pledge.

 In addition to the soldiers, Daniell endeavoured to help their wives also.
 At this time soldiers' wives were either "on the strength" meaning they had basic food and accommodation provided by the Army, or they were "off the strength" meaning they received nothing so their husbands had to provide for them from their low wages.
 This resulted in extreme poverty in Aldershot's West End where many of these women lived with their children.
 To help them Daniell organised Mothers’ Meetings and sewing classes where the women learned to sew clothes which they could then sell at the Mission Hall, enabling them to earn three or four shillings a week.
 Daniell also set up a weekly savings club for the wives where they could put aside small sums to pay for clothing, shoes and other essentials.

 Daniell set up a “Band of Hope” for local children which provided activities and basic education.
 In 1868, she took over the vacant public house the Wellington Arms in the West End which had a dance hall which could be used as a schoolroom.
 Here between 50 and 60 children aged 6 to 12 years of age received a basic education in reading and writing, taught by women from the Mission Hall.

+A large part of Miss Daniell's Soldiers' Home, located on Barrack Road in Aldershot, was demolished in 1958, leaving only three walls and the roof of the main hall where religious services were held.
+In 1962, the Aldershot Freemasons adopted and refurbished the building to serve as a Masonic hall.
+They hold a 99-year lease dating from November 1962,and today it serves as a meeting place for twelve Masonic lodges and associated organizations.

+Death

 Daniell died on 16 September 1871 at the family home, Eastwick House in Great Malvern, where she was being treated for breast cancer.
 Her body lay in state at the Aldershot Mission Hall before being taken for burial at Aldershot Military Cemetery with an escort of Royal Engineers.
 She is one of the few civilians buried in Aldershot Military Cemetery.